Canardoux/flutter_sound/flutter_sound/doc/codec.md

 - [This example](../example/README.md#liveplaybackwithbackpressure) shows how to play Live data, with Back Pressure from Flutter Sound
 - [This example](../example/README.md#liveplaybackwithoutbackpressure) shows how to play Live data, without Back Pressure from Flutter Sound
 - [This example](../example/README.md#soundeffect) shows how to play some real time sound effects.
+- [This example](../example/README.md#streamloop) play live stream what is recorded from the microphone.

 -------------------------------------------------------------------------------------------------------------------------------------